MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/quickstart-deploy-python-web-service.md

 #ms.custom: ""

 ---
-# Deploy a Python model as a web service with azureml-model-management-sdk
+# Quickstart: Deploy a Python model as a web service with azureml-model-management-sdk

-**Applies to: Microsoft Learning Server 9.x**
+**Applies to: Machine Learning Server 9.x**

-## Objective

 Learn how to deploy an Python model as a [web service with Machine Learning Server](../concept-what-are-web-services.md).
 Data scientists work locally in their preferred Python IDE and favorite version control tools to build scripts and models.
 Using the [azureml-model-management-sdk Python package](../../python-reference/azureml-model-management-sdk/azureml-model-management-sdk.md) that ships with Machine Learning Server, you can develop, test, and ultimately deploy these Python analytics as web services in your production environment.